deeppavlov/dream/skills/dff_document_qa_llm_skill/README.md

 GENERATIVE_SERVICE_CONFIG: configuration file with generative parameters to utilize
 GENERATIVE_TIMEOUT: timeout for request to LLM
 N_UTTERANCES_CONTEXT: number of last utterances to consider as a dialog context
-ENVVARS_TO_SEND: API keys splitted by comma to get as env variables
 FILE_SERVER_TIMEOUT: timeout for request where files are stored
 DOCUMENT_PROMPT_FILE: file to get the instruction from (to insert into prompt guiding the Question Answering model)
 ```